-The Tablet recently had an opportunity to meet Michael Hein, the Interim City Manager of Groveland and discover a little about Groveland’s newest city official.
+The Tablet recently had an opportunity to meet Mike Hein, the Interim City Manager of Groveland and discover a little about Groveland’s newest city official.

-SOUTH LAKE TABLET: Michael, welcome to Groveland and congratulations on your new role as City Manager of Groveland.
+SOUTH LAKE TABLET: Mike, welcome to Groveland and congratulations on your new role as City Manager of Groveland.
 Is this an interim position or will you be calling Groveland your home?

 SOUTH LAKE TABLET: Tell me a little about the responsibilities of a City Manager.